FAQs

 Laptops, printers, and internet access will be provided to all Pennwood Cyber Charter School students.

 Students and Learning Coaches do not need advanced computer skills to attend Connections Academy.
-Through our Learning Coach Success series, parents are given the opportunity to attend a variety of sessions on subjects about anything from becoming acquainted with technology, to where to find resources in Pearson Online Classroom (formerly known as Connexus®), our education management system.
-We also provide a technology literacy program that aids students in developing additional skills.
+Through our Learning Coach Success series, parents can attend a variety of sessions on subjects about anything from becoming acquainted with technology, to where to find resources in Pearson Online Classroom, our education management system.
+We also provide a technology literacy program that helps students gain additional skills.

 There are some specific software requirements necessary to use Pearson Online Classroom, our online education management system.
 Please refer to the Technology Support page for complete details.